Perspective | What Obama gets right — and very wrong — about the media

 Eventually, the government dropped its pursuits of Risen and Rosen, and, perhaps aware of how history would judge all of this, the Obama administration softened its stance.
 Then-Attorney General Eric Holder publicly declared that he never wanted journalists to go to jail for doing their work.
 And after collaborative talks between the Justice Department and members of the press, the department agreed to new guidelines.

-Still Risen took a dim view of Obama’s legacy.
+Still, Risen took a dim view of Obama’s legacy.

 “If Donald J. Trump decides as president to throw a whistle-blower in jail for trying to talk to a reporter, or gets the F.B.I. to spy on a journalist, he will have one man to thank for bequeathing him such expansive power: Barack Obama,” he wrote in late 2016.

 Trump, of course, has undermined the press at every turn, urging his followers to mistrust truthful reporting and calling journalists the “enemy of the people.”
-His Justice Department seized the phone and email records of a New York Times reporter, and used the Espionage Act to jail a journalistic source, Reality Winner, for leaking a classified document about Russian interference in the 2016 election.
+His Justice Department seized the phone and email records of a New York Times reporter and used the Espionage Act to jail a journalistic source, Reality Winner, for leaking a classified document about Russian interference in the 2016 election.

-Risen quoted Obama’s self-defense: “I am a strong believer in the First Amendment and the need for journalists to pursue every lead and every angle. . . . when you hear stories about us cracking down on whistleblowers or whatnot, we’re talking about a really small sample.”
+Risen quoted Obama’s self-defense: “I am a strong believer in the First Amendment and the need for journalists to pursue every lead and every angle. . . .
+When you hear stories about us cracking down on whistleblowers or whatnot, we’re talking about a really small sample.”

 I’m glad that Obama sees the mess we’re in now.